Alligator Reef

 Alligator Reef is a coral reef located within the Florida Keys National Marine Sanctuary.
 It lies to the southeast of Upper Matecumbe Key.
 This reef lies within a Sanctuary Preservation Area (SPA).

 Name

 Alligator Reef is named for the USS Alligator, a ship assigned to suppress the trade of slaves coming from the African coast in the 1820s.
-In November 1822, the Alligator was escorting a convoy of merchant ships when it ran aground on the shallow reef.
-Despite efforts to save the damaged ship, the United States sank the USS Alligator to prevent pirates from pillaging the remains of the boat.
+In November 1822, the Alligator was escorting a convoy of merchant ships when she ran aground on the shallow reef.
+Despite efforts to save the damaged ship, the United States sank her to prevent pirates from pillaging the remains of the boat.
 The Alligator Reef Light sits on Alligator Reef.
 A wreck traditionally considered as the remains of USS Alligator is located 200 feet southwest of the lighthouse and can be seen by snorkelers and divers year-round; however a 1996 expedition has challenged this identification, and the wreck is probably that of another 19th c. ship.